-Review Summary: Queensrÿche's Empire is the first of it's kind, representing a commercial ace in the hole and an immense achievement for the progressive metal genre.5 of 5 thought this review was well written
+Review Summary: Queensrÿche's Empire is the first of it's kind, a commercial ace in the hole and an achievement from the early progressive metal genre.

-It always was ironic that Queensryche had an Empire
+It always was ironic that Queensryche released Empire

 at the peak of their career.
 Rage for Order

-'s direction gets repetitive if viewed in terms of it's hits, but it represents a successful effort for Queensrÿche.
-Geoff Tate’s vocals personalize the unmentioned moments like "Anybody Listening?" and "One and Only" with unrivaled clarity, boasting his powerful four-octave range without any painful effort.
-The track ‘Resistance’ acts as a vehicle for his progressive aspects alongside the building vocals of 'Silent Lucidity.'
-The beauty of Empire
+Geoff Tate’s vocals personalize moments like "Anybody Listening"" and "One and Only" with unrivaled clarity, and you can tell he enjoys boasting his powerful four-octave range.
+Elsewhere, the track ‘Resistance’ acts as a vehicle for his progressive aspects alongside the building vocals of 'Silent Lucidity.'
+Empire

-is that it grows with every listen, and it distinctively grows with increased definition.
-Two decades later, Geoff Tate’s marriage to band manager and ex-dancer Mrs. Tate will prove difficult to holding the charade that ‘Jet City Woman’ was written about her and not his previous wife who was actually a flight attendant from The Jet City.
-For that matter: it's not hard to respect Empire
+might grow with every listen, but two decades later Geoff Tate’s marriage to band manager and ex-dancer Mrs. Tate will prove difficult to holding the charade that ‘Jet City Woman’ was written about her and not his previous wife, who was actually a flight attendant from The Jet City.
+For that matter: it's not hard to respect the songwriting in Empire

 , it's just easier to criticize it.